FR

 Philippe-Aubert Gauthier is a sound and digital artist, musician, engineer, doctor of acoustics and professor at École des arts visuels et médiatiques de l’Université du Québec à Montréal.
 His artistic approach is based on the interaction between art, culture, science and technology, from a critical perspective.

-Each having an individual practice, Philippe-Aubert Gauthier and Tanya Saint-Pierre have been working as a duo since 2003, combining their interests and specializations.
-Their work has been presented in Quebec, Canada and internationally, in centers including STUDIOTELUS du Grand Théâtre de Québec, CIRCA art actuel (Montreal), IKLECTIC (London, UK), the Foreman Art Gallery at Bishop's University (Lennoxville), as well as festivals including Les Rencontres Internationales Paris/Berlin, Art Souterrain (Montreal) and Ftarri Festival (Osaka), among others.
+Each having an individual practice, Philippe-Aubert Gauthier and Tanya St-Pierre have been working as a duo since 2003, combining their interests and specializations.
+Their work has been presented in Quebec, Canada and internationally, in places like STUDIOTELUS du Grand Théâtre de Québec, CIRCA art actuel (Montreal), IKLECTIC (London), the Foreman Art Gallery at Bishop's University (Sherbrooke), Hako Gallery and Oriental Force (Tokyo), as well as in festivals including Les Rencontres Internationales Paris/Berlin, and Art Souterrain (Montreal), among others.

 Dazibao thanks the artists for their generous collaboration as well as its advisory committee for their support.